laminlabs/bionty-base/docs/guide/extend.md

         md5: "md5 if available or leave out this row"
 ```

 Great!
-Now we've added a new Entity, which can be used with all Bionty functions! 🎉
+Now we've added a new Bionty class, which can be used with all Bionty functions! 🎉